LiuYuancheng/DJI_Tello_Ctrl/README.md

-##### Control the drone, sensor and do the firmware attestation
+##### Drone Control and PATT firmware attestation

-The drone operator can do the attestation during the drone is flying, but we recommend drone operator do the attestation before the drone take off.
+The drone operator can do the firmware attestation during the drone is flying, but we recommend drone operator do the attestation before the drone take off.
 The detailed step to do one attestation is shown below:

-1. Click the "**UAV Connect**" button under the title line, if the done responses correctly the "drone state" indicator in UI will change to green and the indicator will show "**UAV_Online**".
+1. Click the "**UAV Connect**" button under the title line and select the drone WIFI AP, if the done responses correctly the "drone state" indicator in UI will change to green and the indicator will show "**UAV_Online**".

 2. The sensor will connect to the program automatically.
 When the ESP8266 Arduino connected to the program, the sensor indicator will change to green and show "**SEN_Online**".